0gust1/svelte-local-gpx-viewer/src/README.md

 ## Documentation

-This lib exposes a few components to load GPX routes files (local first, persisted in browser's indexedDB) and display them.
+This lib exposes a few svelte components to:

+- load GPX/GeoJson routes files (local first, persisted in browser's indexedDB)
+- list the loaded routes (and hide/show, delete them)
+- display the routes on a map (using svelte-maplibre)

+See the demo above for a quick overview.

+This can be handy for hikers, bikepackers, travellers, outdoor enthusiasts or if you want to build an app for these users.

+### Components and Dataflow

 <img src="dataflow.excalidraw.svg">